 - 4 — Exception during the query execution.

 event_time(DateTime) — Event time.

-query_start_time(DateTime) — Time of the query processing start.
+query_start_time(DateTime) — Start time of query processing.

-query_duration_ms(UInt64) — Duration of the query processing.
+query_duration_ms(UInt64) — Duration of query processing.

 read_rows(UInt64) — Number of read rows.

 INSERTqueries, the number of written rows.
 For other queries, the column value is 0.